|The reason she is angry is because she was in the dark about the proper way to apply her blush. Don’t make her same mistake.|

 Regardless of your age, blush streaks are never attractive.
 You will be less likely to have this happen if you give your moisturizer and foundation sufficient time to set before sweeping on your powder blush.
 Applying powder when the surface of your face is still moist is why the blush cakes and streaks.

-Hopefully, you are not doing any of those things.
+Hopefully, you are not doing any of those blush blunders that age.
 But now that you are in the “know,” you can feel more confident about your ever youthful beauty!